MikroElektronika/mikrosdk_click_v2/clicks/accurrent/README.md

 ### Application Task

-> Reading the value of current and dislaying it via UART.
+> Reads the value of AC current and displays it on the USB UART.

 ```c